Shea Gordon (footballer)

-Shea Martin Gordon (born 16 May 1998) is a Northern Irish footballer who plays as a midfielder for NIFL Premiership side Larne.
+Shea Martin Gordon (born 16 May 1998) is a Northern Irish footballer who plays as a midfielder for NIFL Premiership side Cliftonville.
 He has previously played for Sheffield United, Motherwell, Stalybridge Celtic, Partick Thistle and Queen of the South.

 Career

 Sheffield United

 Gordon began his career with Sheffield United, signing his first professional contract in May 2016.

 On 21 September 2016, Gordon joined Stalybridge Celtic on a one-month loan.

 Motherwell

-On 31 January 2017, Gordon signed for Motherwell, joining up with their U20's team.
+On 31 January 2017, Gordon signed for Motherwell, joining up with their U20s team.
 He went on to make his debut for Motherwell on 5 April 2017, in a 0–0 home draw against rivals Hamilton Academical.

 Partick Thistle (loan)

 In early July 2018, Gordon joined Partick Thistle on a season-long loan.
 He scored two goals within the first six minutes of his Thistle debut in a 2–0 win over Stenhousemuir in the Scottish League Cup.
 Gordon suffered an injury in a League Cup match against Celtic in August which kept him out for most of the season.
 He made his return for Thistle after being out injured for 8 months in a 3–0 win over Greenock Morton in March.
 Gordon scored his first league goal for the Jags in a 1–0 win away to Ayr United on 23 April.